-Tiered water rates were implemented several years ago at the recommendation of ADEQ to encourage conservation efforts.
+Tiered water rates were implemented a number of years ago at the recommendation of ADEQ to encourage conservation efforts.
 Heavily tiered water sales rates have proven to be successful for conservation with a decrease in overall consumption within the District.
 The reduced consumption, however, has a negative effect on finances.
-This fiscal year there was a slight decrease in water sales.
-Management believes this was due to a county park that decreased the gallons of water used to water the grass.
-The District is implementing a 10-Year Capital Improvement Plan outlining a number of infrastructure projects.
-As some of the District's piping is over forty years old, and recognizing the District's reluctance to use taxation or debt funding, the accumulation of capital investment monies to fund future distribution system problems is not only necessary but is expected to be ongoing.
-The annual budgets need to strive to fund a minimum of \$100,000 a year to meet the needs of the 10-Year Plan.
+This fiscal year there was a slight decrease over last year in water sales but the District, as well as the entire state of Arizona, continue to face drought conditions so conservation measures continue to be advised.

+The District's 10-Year Capital Improvement Plan outlines a number of infrastructure projects.
+As some of the District's piping is over fifty years old, and recognizing the District's reluctance to use taxation or debt funding, the accumulation of capital investment monies to fund future distribution system problems is not only necessary but is expected to be ongoing.
+The annual budgets need to strive to fund approximately \$100,000 a year to meet the needs of the 10-Year Plan.